mfld-fr/emu86/README.md

 The goal is **NOT** to reinvent the wheel for PC / end-user emulation, as others projects like QEMU, DOSEMU, Bochs, etc., already do that job very well.

-Therefore some features like the 80286 protected mode and the 32/64 bits modes are out of this project scope.
+Therefore some features like the 80286 protected mode and the 32 / 64 bits modes are out of this project scope.

 The emulator has a modular design with:
+- memory state
+- processor state
 - instruction decoding
 - instruction printing
-- processor context
 - instruction execution
 - memory & I/O access handler for peripheral stubbing
 - interrupt handler for firmware (BIOS) stubbing